Pharmacy School Classes

 Students can get an early start to become a pharmacist by getting good scores on the SAT and maintaining a high GPA.
 Courses to focus on are biology and chemistry.
 Several colleges will give students credit if they pass the AP exams.

 Also, students should get a job at a retail pharmacy as a pharmacy technician or a cashier working in the pharmacy area.
-While many people enjoy pharmacy, it is important for you to experience firsthand if pharmacy is the right career for you.

 Key Milestones: